NENA911/NG911GISDataModel/README.md

 * Suggest enhancements or code changes as GitHub issues.
 * Report potential bugs to GitHub issues.
-* Contribute code, as pull requests, to the respository.
+* Contribute code, as pull requests, to the repository.
 If you are new to GitHub, [Git and GitHub Tutorials #4](https://www.youtube.com/watch?v=nT8KGYVurIU) provides a good overview of creating forks and pulls to contribute.